navdhaagarwal/Healthcare-Alerting-System/readme.md

 - Navigate to the project's root: `cd <repository-path>`
 - Create a virtual environment: `python3 -m venv venv`
 - Activate the environment: `source venv/bin/activate`
-- Install all the dependencies: `pip3 install -r requirements.txt`
+- Install all the dependencies if there are any: `pip3 install -r requirements.txt`
 - Navigate to the Predictive-Alerting-Engine directory `cd Predictive-Alerting-Engine/`
 - Make the changes.
 - To deactivate the environment: `deactivate`